yogthos/graal-web-app-example/README.md

 ## Usage

-Set you database connection in the `config.edn` file, e.g:
+The HTTP port and the database connection are declared in the config.edn file:

 ```clojure
 {:db {:dbtype   "postgres"